casper-devrel/docs-redux/cspr-docs/docs/developers/cli/installing-contracts.md

 ## Prerequisites

-- You have a compiled contract Wasm to send to a Casper network
+- You have a compiled contract Wasm to send to a Casper network.
-- You have installed the [Casper CLI client](../prerequisites.md#install-casper-client) to interact with the network
+- You have installed the [Casper CLI client](../prerequisites.md#install-casper-client) to interact with the network.
-- You have a [Casper Account](../prerequisites.md#setting-up-an-account) with a public and secret key pair to initiate the transaction
+- You have a [Casper Account](../prerequisites.md#setting-up-an-account) with a public and secret key pair to initiate the transaction.
 - You have enough CSPR tokens in your account's main purse to pay for transactions.
-If you plan to use the Casper Testnet, learn about the [faucet](../../users/csprlive/testnet-faucet.md) to fund your testing account's main purse
+If you plan to use the Casper Testnet, learn about the [faucet](../../users/csprlive/testnet-faucet.md) to fund your testing account's main purse.

 ## Installing a Contract in Global State {#installing-contract-code}